Parthasarathi7722/SecAuditAI/README.md

 - **Powered by**:
   - CodeBERT (Microsoft Research) for semantic code analysis
   - Tree-sitter for language parsing
-  - PyTorch for model training and inference
-  - Transformers library for LLM integration
   - Custom-trained models on CodeXGLUE and Big-Vul datasets

 ### Cloud Infrastructure Scanning
 Support for multiple cloud platforms (AWS, Azure, GCP)
 - **Powered by**:
-  - AWS SDK (boto3) for AWS scanning
-  - Azure SDK for Azure scanning
-  - Google Cloud SDK for GCP scanning
   - Cloud Custodian for policy enforcement
   - Scout Suite for cloud security assessment